nus-cs2103-AY2324S1/ip/docs/README.md

 #### Detailed Command Formatting Notes

-- The first word is always the **command name**.
+- The **command name** is always the first word, before whitespace.
-- The second word till the last non-"`--`"-prefixed word is the **command input text**.
+- The **command input text** is the second word till the last non-"`--`"-prefixed word.
-- **Parameters** are identified by name and with a `--` prefix.
+- The **command parameters** are identified by name and with a `--` prefix.
 Order of different command parameters are not important, so `--from A --to B` and `--to B --from A` mean the same thing.
-- Any text without the `--` prefix is not considered to be a parameter and is considered part of a contiguous text chunk, so no need to surround text with quotes like in standard shell commands.
 - If duplicate parameters are present, the last value is considered.
+- If parameters not applicable to a command are present, they and their values are silently ignored.
+- Since any text without the `--` prefix is not considered to be a parameter and is considered part of a contiguous text chunk, there is no need to surround whitespace-separated-text with quotes like in standard shell commands.
 - There are no methods (yet) to escape the `--` prefix.
 Hence, your content should not contain a word with said prefix.

 #### Miscellaneous